oconnor663/jacko.io/posts/async_intro.md

 }
 ```

-So the first thing that's different about async functions is that we declare
+The first thing that's different about async functions is that we declare them
-them with the `async` keyword, and we write `.await` after when we call them.
+with the `async` keyword, and we write `.await` when we call them.
+Fair enough.
-Ok.

 Making several calls to `foo` at the same time looks like this:[^async_order]